Officials: Knife recovered after Westmont high school lockdown

 “Through our initial investigation, there was no direct threat to students or employees,” Superintendent Thomas Mitchell said in a release.

 Students and staff entered a lockdown procedure after school leaders received the information.
-They were not allowed to move throughout the school until it was established that there was no threat.
+The students were not allowed to move throughout the school until it was established that there was no threat.

 The reported student was searched by the Westmont school police officer and administrators.
 That’s when the knife was recovered, school officials said.